 Tags: At-risk kids, criminal justice system, Kids in adult lockup

-Tags: Juvenile Justice, Minors, Kids in adult lockup, Prison Conditions, criminal justice system, At-risk kids
+Tags: At-risk kids, criminal justice system, Juvenile Justice, Kids in adult lockup, Minors, Prison Conditions

 I’m happy to share the following post by Griselda Cruz.
 Griselda is a seventeen-year-old high school student in Washington Heights who is studying health careers and sciences.
 She is also an intern at the New York Center for Juvenile Justice.
 Griselda says some very generous things about I Don’t Wish Nobody to Have a Life like Mine: Tales of Kids in Adult Lockup.
 Although it’s always nice to share those kinds of comments, I wanted to repost her review of the book because I was struck by the insights she has into these locked up young people and by her compassion for the lives they are forced to live.
 I’ve seen this reaction before in other young people who have read the book.
 The stories seem more real to them in ways that may not be so for older readers.
 In one way or another, young readers know firsthand—as friends, friends of friends, brothers, sisters, classmates—the kind of kids I write about.
 And because of that familiarity they have a greater understanding of our youth culture.
 You can check out more of Griselda’s writings on her blog at the New York Juvenile Justice Initiative website.